An educational programme concerning the bystander effect phenomenon.

 What do we do when there is a potentially dangerous situation occurring in our vicinity?
 Do we intervene, or do we leave it up to others?
 The Ordinary Heroism programme presents a psychological phenomenon known as the bystander effect, which was first described at the end of the 1960s in the USA.
 The more people are present at a dangerous or bad situation, the less likely they are to intervene and help.

 Have you ever experiences something similar?
 Why does it happen, and can we prepare for such situations and become a “hero”?
 An initiating event based on a real-life situation is used to develop a reflective dialogue, from which students take away not only an understanding of the common human reaction of being a bystander, but also effective tools to correct it.
 The experience teaches them how to intervene wisely, avoiding danger but at the same time providing effective help.

 The programme uses methodology developed for Professor Philip Zimbardo’s Heroic Imagination Project, which has been systematically studying everyday heroism for several years now.

 Duration: 120 min

 Target group: students in Grades 7-9, high school students, special-interest groups

-Programme price: CZK 140 / participant (workshop only) or CZK 180 / participant (including admission to exhibitions)
+Price with two instructors: CZK 100/participant (workshop only) or CZK 140/participant (including admission to exhibitions)

 This programme must be ordered at least two weeks in advance of the requested date.